-This memo provides current information on the code enforcement activities of the Planning and Building Department (PBD), from January 2022 through March 2022 of Fiscal Year (FY) 2021-22 (Quarter 3).
+This memo provides current information on the code enforcement activities of the Planning and Building Department (PBD), including code enforcement data by quarter from April 2022 through June 2022 of Fiscal Year (FY) 2021-22 (Quarter 4).
 PBD's Code Enforcement Division enforces compliance with building, housing, and zoning codes and regulations.
-It is important to note that although many departments within the City enforce property-related regulations, such as Economic Workforce and Development Department (EWDD) Public Works Department (OPW), Fire Department (OFD), and Police Department (OPD), the data and work activities described in this report only pertain to PBD's enforcement activities.
+It is important to note that although many departments within the City of Oakland (City) enforce property-related regulations, such as Economic Workforce and Development Department (EWDD) Public Works Department (OPW), Fire Department (OFD), and Police Department (OPD), the data and work activities described in this report only pertain to PBD's enforcement activities.
 PBD is publishing this informational memo now for the sake of keeping the Council and public informed in a timely manner, however, PBD is available to bring this report to a Community and Economic Development Committee meeting for further discussion, if so desired by Committee members.